Chris Cornell started in Soundgarden as a drummer.

 “Just get up there and sing, Chris,” Hiro said, tuning his bass.
 It was late.
 Humid.
 The top string was being stubborn.
 “We’ll play it without you drumming.”

-So Chris Cornell wrapped his left hand around the stand’s bar.
-Fiddled the mic with his right.
+So Chris wrapped his left hand around the stand’s bar.
+Adjusted the mic with his right.
 He heard his breath through the monitor.
 Even a soft exhale contained the potential, the glory, the gigantic winged deity with lungs flexed and blood on the tongue.
 He was in front of them all, Seattle a cataract of headlights and ripped denim outside the window of their practice space.
-Chris Cornell felt like his feet were on the ledge of some glass and steel obelisk, still in front of them all, looking down a thousand feet.
+Chris felt like his boots were on the ledge of some glass and steel obelisk, still in front of them all, looking down a thousand feet.

-“Okay,” Chris Cornell said into the microphone.
+“Okay,” Chris said into the microphone.
 His jaw was locked, his eyes set in concrete.

 How can you stand on the ledge, knowing you’ll remain steady while also knowing you’ll fall to your death?
 Another breath, stronger this time, a grunt of electric projection.
 He grabbed onto the sonic wavelength leaving his throat.
 After all, it’s not the fall that will kill you.
 It’s the ground you have to worry about.
 He’d let his voice tell that story.